RaineyMisty/katsuo-ropebound/README.md

 ## midterm goal:

-AI - we have decioson tree created
+AI - we have decision tree created

 Multiplayer - connect to a host client